top of page

 • Visible supply and drain piping (where accessible)

-• Fixtures and faucets (including leaks and operation)
+• Fixtures and faucets (checking for leaks and operational efficiency)

 • Water heater age, condition, and safety features

-• Drain flow and signs of slow drainage
+• Assessing drain flow and signs of slow drainage

-• Functional flow test (running multiple fixtures simultaneously)
+• Performing a functional flow test (running multiple fixtures simultaneously)

-• Signs of leaks under sinks, in cabinets, and around toilets
+• Inspecting for leaks under sinks, in cabinets, and around toilets

-We follow Oklahoma's SOP and InterNACHI standards—and if it’s visible, we check it.
+We adhere to Oklahoma's SOP and InterNACHI standards.
+If it's visible, we check it!

 Quick Tips for Homebuyers

-• Ask when the plumbing was last updated
+• Inquire About Plumbing Updates: Ask when the plumbing was last updated.

-• Test all fixtures during showings if possible
+• Test Fixtures During Showings: If possible, test all fixtures during showings.

-• Don’t ignore low pressure—it could signal corrosion or restriction
+• Watch for Low Water Pressure: Don’t ignore low pressure; it could indicate corrosion or restriction in the pipes.

 Need a Plumbing Inspection in the OKC Area?